Dictionary.com

 1. to throw into confusion

-2. archaic, to undress
+2. archaic to undress

 "Collins English Dictionary — Complete & Unabridged" 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-Origin of disarray1
+Origin of disarray

 1350–1400; (noun) late Middle English; Middle English disrai, d ( e ) rai < Anglo-French dissairay, Old French desaroi; (v.)
-Middle English disarayen < Anglo-French desaraier, Old French desareer; dis- 1, array
+Middle English disarayen < Anglo-French desaraier, Old French desareer; see dis- 1, array

 Example Sentences